 Traditional seaside town put on the map culturally by the Festival of Music & the Arts.
 Benjamin Britten connections.
 Historic buildings inc. the 16th century Moot Hall.
 Fresh fish off shingle beach.
 Excellent restaurants.
 Cinema.
 Maggi Hambling’s Scallop sculpture can be found up the beach and there’s plenty of scope to amble round the many galleries in the town .

-Snape Maltings – Performances in the world class concert hall, extensive shopping and good food, as well as wonderful walks through the reeds and marshes with stunning pieces of sculpture (Henry Moore) dotted about.
+Snape Maltings – Great shopping!
+Performances in the world class concert hall, good food, wonderful walks through the reeds and marshes with stunning pieces of sculpture (Henry Moore) dotted about.

 Pseudo-Tudor ‘planned’ village just north of Aldeburgh, built in the early 1900’s around the Meare – a 60 acre huge artificial lake studded with islands and a paradise for children.
 Think ‘Swallows & Amazons’.
 Also the ‘House in the Clouds’ and working windmill.